cyberomin/cyberomin.github.io/_posts/2015-10-06-the-new-world.markdown

 categories: startup
 description: "A while ago, the story went this way; You learn the alphabets of a particular language, say English, then you learn to string alphabets together to form words, this is then succeeded with learning to make a complete sentence"
 ---
+>"The line it is drawn
+The curse it is cast
+The slow one now
+Will later be fast
+As the present now
+Will later be past
+The order is rapidly fadin’
+And the first one now will later be last
+For the times they are a-changin’”
+&mdash; The Times They Are A-Changin’, Bob Dylan

 A while ago, the story went this way; You learn the alphabets of a particular language, say English, then you learn to string alphabets together to form words, this is then succeeded with learning to make a complete sentence.
 When you get comfortable doing this, you learn the rules of grammar, punctuations, etc, and you can now begin to write and speak a language.
 This, in most cases, is when you are termed a literate or a master of that language.

 The scenario I painted above is over a century old and still, holds true to this day.
 I don’t see it changing anytime soon.
 Your ability to read and write puts you a step ahead of the next person who doesn't possess these skills.